knative/client/docs/cmd/kn_trigger_update.md

       --broker string      Name of the Broker which the trigger associates with. (default "default") --filter strings     Key-value pair for exact CloudEvent attribute matching against incoming events, e.g type=dev.knative.foo
   -h, --help               help for update
-  -n, --namespace string   Specify the namespace to operate in.
+      --inject-broker      Create new broker with name default through common annotation -n, --namespace string   Specify the namespace to operate in.
   -s, --sink string        Addressable sink for events
 ```